cuiqui/shader-studies/README.md

 Also, `fwidth` is calculating both partial derivatives and then doing an approximation of the length of the resulting vector.
 You can get more accuracy using the very partial derivaties with `ddx` and `ddy` as so: `float pd = length(float2(ddx(borderSdf), ddy(borderSdf)))`.

 # Lighting
+The following are old models for lighting, now everything is physically based.
 Usually you have two types of lightning:
 - **DIFFUSE**: where the direction you are facing doesn't really affects the object.
 - **SPECULAR**: stuff that is almost directly reflected into your eye or camera.
 Usually is seen as a gloss highlight, depends on the surface and on where your camera is, etc.